ggodin1981/LibraryManagementSystemAPI/README.md

 **Conclusion**
-This refactored code now uses the Repository pattern to manage data access through the InMemoryBookRepository and applies Clean Architecture principles by separating the application into layers (Domain, Application, Infrastructure, Presentation).
+- This refactored code now uses the Repository pattern to manage data access through the InMemoryBookRepository and applies Clean Architecture principles by separating the application into layers (Domain, Application, Infrastructure, Presentation).

+**Maintainability:**
--**Maintainability: Each component has a clear responsibility, making the code easier to understand and modify.**
+- Each component has a clear responsibility, making the code easier to understand and modify.
+**Scalability:**
--**Scalability: New features can be added with minimal impact on existing code.**
+- New features can be added with minimal impact on existing code.
+**Testability:**
--**Testability: The separation of concerns allows for easier unit testing of individual components.**
+- The separation of concerns allows for easier unit testing of individual components.

 You can now build and test the API, which should work with in-memory data storage.
 If you have any further questions or need more adjustments, feel free to ask!

 **Summary of Changes**
+  **Dependency Injection:**
-  -**Dependency Injection: The repository and service interfaces are registered with the DI container, ensuring they can be injected into your controllers.**
+- The repository and service interfaces are registered with the DI container, ensuring they can be injected into your controllers.
+  **Swagger Configuration: **
-  -**Swagger Configuration: Swagger is set up to provide an interactive API documentation interface, making it easy to test your endpoints.**
+- Swagger is set up to provide an interactive API documentation interface, making it easy to test your endpoints.

  **Testing the API**